Adrien-Berard/InternshipKU/MDSimulation/LAMMPSSimulation/Chromatine3DModel/README.md

 ## Biologically : polymer of chromatine with a 3 states model of nucleosomes.

 ### 1st step
-Launch create_Initfile.ipynb to create an InitFile.txt (one file like this is already present with 100 monomers)
+Launch  <code>python jupyter notebook create_Initfile.ipynb</code> to create an InitFile.txt (one file like this is already present with 100 monomers)

 ### 2nd step
 Modify the input.lammps file as needed for the parameter of your simulation.

 ### 3rd step
-Launch the simulation using the terminal : lmp -in input.lammps
+Launch the simulation using the terminal : <code>lmp -in input.lammps</code>

 ### 4th step
 Visualize your copolymer using Ovito or VMD (see online).
 Open the file dump.lammpstrj with the software you prefer.